Derek Fisher: Return to the Lakers (2007–2012)

 On September 8, 2009, Fisher released a book, Character Driven: Life, Lessons, and Basketball.
 He is credited as the author of the book with Gary Brozek contributing.
-On February 3, 2010, Fisher made the 1,000th 3-pointer of his career against the Charlotte Bobcats.
-On February 10, 2010, Fisher played his 1,000th career game against his former team, the Utah Jazz, beating Kobe Bryant to the milestone by one game.
-On February 23, 2010, Fisher made the 9,000th point of his NBA career against the Memphis Grizzlies.
+On February 3, 2010, Fisher made the 1,000th three-pointer of his career against the Charlotte Bobcats.
+Exactly a week later, Fisher played his 1,000th career game against his former team, the Utah Jazz, beating Kobe Bryant to the milestone by one game.
+On February 23, Fisher made the 9,000th point of his NBA career against the Memphis Grizzlies.

 On June 8, 2010, in Game 3 of the NBA Finals against the Boston Celtics, Fisher played a pivotal role down the stretch to help the Lakers take a 2–1 series lead.
-In the 4th quarter, he scored 11 of his 16 points, including a 3-point-play lay-up that helped the Lakers wrap up a 91–84 road victory.
+In the fourth quarter, he scored 11 of his 16 points, including a three-point-play lay-up that helped the Lakers wrap up a 91–84 road victory.
 In Game 7, the Lakers came all the way back from a 13-point third-quarter deficit when Fisher hit a critical 3-pointer to tie the game with 6:11 remaining.
 The Lakers ultimately defeated the Celtics 83–79, and Fisher went on to win his fifth NBA championship.

 After his fifth championship win, Fisher became a free agent, fielding offers from several teams, including the Miami Heat.
 However, on July 12, 2010, he agreed to a three-year, $10.5 million deal with a player option in the third year to continue with the Lakers.
 Though their contract offer was not the most lucrative, Fisher considered it "the most valuable" option.

 Houston Rockets (2012)

 On March 15, 2012, Fisher was traded along with a 2012 first-round draft pick to the Houston Rockets for Jordan Hill.
 The Lakers had decided to go younger, acquiring point guard Ramon Sessions earlier in the day.
-On March 19, he was waived by the Rockets without ever playing for them after he negotiated a contract buyout.
+Four days later, Fisher was waived by the Rockets without ever playing for them after he negotiated a contract buyout.
 After clearing waivers, he was eligible to sign with any team except the Lakers.

 Oklahoma City Thunder (2012)

-On March 21, 2012, after clearing the waivers at 6 pm Eastern time, Fisher signed a contract with the Oklahoma City Thunder for the remainder of the 2011–12 season.
-The Thunder organization called a pre-game press conference prior to its 7pm game to formally announce the signing.
+On March 21, 2012, after clearing the waivers at 6:00 p.m.
+Eastern time, Fisher signed a contract with the Oklahoma City Thunder for the rest of the 2011–12 season.
+The Thunder organization called a pre-game press conference prior to its 7:00 p.m. game to formally announce the signing.
 He chose jersey number 37, his age at the time, because his usual No. 2 was taken by Thabo Sefolosha.
-He made his debut on that night against the Los Angeles Clippers, scoring 5 points.
+Fisher made his debut on that night against the Los Angeles Clippers, scoring 5 points.
 The Thunder defeated the Spurs in the Western Conference finals and advanced to the 2012 NBA Finals, Fisher's eighth career appearance there.
-The Thunder would go on to lose the series in 5 games to the Miami Heat.
+The Thunder would go on to lose the series in five games to the Miami Heat.